Gray Center Fellowship Exhibition | vanessa german

 Accompanying vanessa german: At the end of this reality there is a bridge—the bridge is inside of you but not inside of your body.
 Take this bridge to get to the next _______, all of your friends are there; death is not real and we are all dj’s., a dedicated section of the Spring 2024 edition of Portable Gray, published by the University of Chicago Press, contains a portfolio of recent sculpture, two artist statements that outline the desire to enter “a new cathedral of the academy,” in-depth interviews on her artwork and spirituality, and a selection of hypothetical syllabi prepared by students to imagine their own visions of the course.
 Across this multifaceted project, the exhibition culminates in allowing new zones of pedagogy to practice a form of spiritual exchange and reciprocity—one that hinges on a very singular type of belief: that trust is its own kind of magic.

 The exhibition, presented by the Gray Center and Logan Center Exhibitions, is curated by Zachary Cahill, Stephanie Cristello, and Mike Schuh, with primary support from the Joyce Foundation.
-Additional support is provided by Richard and Mary L Gray and the Gray Family; Kasmin, New York; the Mellon Foundation; Ng Family Visiting Artist Fund; Revada Foundation; and Friends of the Logan Center.
+Additional support is provided by the Department of Visual Arts; Richard and Mary L. Gray; the Gray Family; Kasmin, New York; the Mellon Foundation; Ng Family Visiting Artist Fund; Revada Foundation; and Friends of the Logan Center.

 ABOUT THE ARTIST